ABOUT

 Barbara M. Berk’s journey has been circuitous: a childhood love of fabric and sewing; a Master’s Degree in Russian History; over 15 years in magazine publishing.
 Her introduction to antique jewelry led to studies in gemology and bench techniques – and the discovery that her true passion is working directly with metal.
 She learned that metal can be worked like fiber, by hand, yet produce structurally sound 3-dimensional forms.
 In 1992 she began creating sculptural jewelry with precious metals she wove by hand.
 By 2013, she was working larger scale, off-the-body, making lace by hand with industrial metals to create wall-mounted, ceiling-suspended and pedestal-supported sculpture.

-Berk’s sculpture has been exhibited in museums, art centers and galleries across the country, most recently including A Question of Balance: Selected Works from Pacific Rim Sculptors juried by Jeff Nathanson, MSC Executive Director and Art Curator, and Kate Eilertson, Executive Director and Chief Curator of Di Rosa Center for Contemporary Art, at the Museum of Sonoma County, Santa Rosa, CA (2024); She/They: Pacific Rim Sculptors, juried by Lauren Baines, interim Director of the de Saisset Museum, Santa Clara University, Santa Clara, CA at Santa Cruz Art League, Santa Cruz, CA (2024); The Flame Within, Metal Artistry Unleashed, curated biennial Metal Arts Guild member exhibition at ACCI Gallery, Berkeley, CA (2023); Finding the Form: Bay Area Sculpture, curated by Shiva Pakdel at Sausalito Center for the Arts, Sausalito, CA (2023); International Fiber Arts XI, juried by fiber artists Judith Content and Ann Johnston at the Sebastopol Center for the Arts, Sebastopol, CA (2023).
+Berk’s sculpture has been exhibited in museums, art centers and galleries across the country, most recently including Intertwined: the Art of Basketry curated by Rachel Leibman and Linda Tapscott, at Arc Project Gallery, San Francisco, CA (2025); the Crocker Kingsley 2025 National Art Competition and Exhibition juried by Grace Kook-Anderson, curator of Northwest Art at the Portland Art Museum, at Blue Line Arts, Roseville, CA (2025); A Question of Balance: Selected Works from Pacific Rim Sculptors juried by Jeff Nathanson, Museum of Sonoma County Executive Director and Art Curator, and Kate Eilertson, Executive Director and Chief Curator of Di Rosa Center for Contemporary Art, at the Museum of Sonoma County, Santa Rosa, CA (2024); Sculpture and Assemblage – An Exploration, juried by Jeff Owens, nationally recognized sculptor, at the Marin Society of Artists in San Rafael, CA (2024); She/They: Pacific Rim Sculptors, juried by Lauren Baines, interim Director of the de Saisset Museum, Santa Clara University, Santa Clara, CA at Santa Cruz Art League, Santa Cruz, CA (2024); The Flame Within, Metal Artistry Unleashed, curated biennial Metal Arts Guild member exhibition at ACCI Gallery, Berkeley, CA (2023); Finding the Form: Bay Area Sculpture, curated by Shiva Pakdel at Sausalito Center for the Arts, Sausalito, CA (2023); International Fiber Arts XI, juried by fiber artists Judith Content and Ann Johnston at the Sebastopol Center for the Arts, Sebastopol, CA (2023).

-The work of Barbara M. Berk has been published in MFA Never, the 2020 Archive Project, Root Division, San Francisco, CA (2020); the 1st Annual Jewelry and Metals Survey, juried by Vivian Beer, Cornelie Holzach, and Alan Revere, published by Metalsmith Magazine/Society of North American Goldsmiths (2017); and in Textile Techniques in Metal: for Jewelers, Textile Artists and Sculptors, by Arline M. Fisch (2018, 2001, 1996).
+The work of Barbara M. Berk has been published in Intertwined: the Art of Basketry, Arc Project Gallery, San Francisco, CA (2025); Crocker Kingsley 2025, Blue Line Arts in partnership with the Kingsley Art Club and the Crocker Art Museum, Roseville, CA (2025); Women Create Space, A Celebration of Sculpture and Other Three-Dimensional Works by Northern California Artists, Northern California Women’s Caucus for Art and Olive Hyde Art Gallery (2024); MFA Never, the 2020 Archive Project, Root Division, San Francisco, CA (2020); the 1st Annual Jewelry and Metals Survey, juried by Vivian Beer, Cornelie Holzach, and Alan Revere, published by Metalsmith Magazine/Society of North American Goldsmiths (2017); and in Textile Techniques in Metal: for Jewelers, Textile Artists and Sculptors, by Arline M. Fisch (2018, 2001, 1996).

 Berk presented “Transcending Textile Structures: Weaving and Lace Making with Metal”, an Artist Talk, at Ruth’s Table Gallery, San Francisco, CA (2019), and “Textile Techniques in Metal: (Un)Familiar Materials, (Un)Expected Methods” at the 8th Annual Portland Jewelry Symposium, Portland, OR (2015).
 She has taught at art centers and schools across the country, including the 92nd Street Y (NY); the University of California Extension/Santa Cruz (CA); the Mendocino Art Center (CA); and Metalwerx (MA).